raineorshine/cint/README.md

 	// Returns true if the given function evaluates to true for all items in the given array.
 Returns true for []. all(arr, f)

+	/** Returns a new function that inserts the given curried arguments to the inner function at the specified index of its runtime arguments. i.e. A normal curry is equivalent to f.curryAt(0, args) and an rcurry is equivalent to f.curryAt(n, args) where n is the arrity of the function.
+	*/
+	curryAt(f, index, curriedArgs)

 	// Returns a new function that always passes the given curried arguments to the inner function before normal arguments. curry(f, curriedArgs)